wimpomp/parfor/README.md

 - Easy to use
 - Progress bars are built-in
 - Retry the task in the main process upon failure for easy debugging
+- Using a modified version of dill when ray fails to serialize an object: a lot more objects can be used when parallelizing

 ## How it works
 [Ray](https://pypi.org/project/ray/) does all the heavy lifting.
 Parfor now is just a wrapper around ray, adding